OzzyAb/Informed-Dataset-Selection/_apidoc/health.md

 ## Health
 This endpoint is used to check if the database connection is alive.
+The endpoint starts with `/health.php`.
 > ### Health Check
 ```URL```
 ```http
-GET /health.php
+GET /
 ```
 ```Response```